-Restated Certificate and By-laws Amendments
+Restated Certificate Amendments

-The Restated Certificate requires the affirmative vote of the holders of at least 66 2/3% of the voting power of New Gaylord's capital stock in order to amend certain of its provisions, including any provisions concerning (i) the classified board, (ii) the amendment of the By-laws, (iii) any proposed compromise or arrangement between New Gaylord and its creditors, (iv) the authority of stockholders to act by written consent or to call a special meeting, (v) the liability of directors, and (vi) the percentage of votes represented by capital stock required to approve certain amendments to the Restated Certificate.
+The Restated Certificate requires the affirmative vote of the holders of at least 66 2/3% of the voting power of New Gaylord's capital stock in order to amend certain of its provisions, including any provisions concerning (i) the classified board, (ii) the amendment of the By-laws, (iii) any proposed compromise or arrangement between New Gaylord and its creditors, (iv) the authority of stockholders to act by written consent, (v) the liability of directors, and (vi) the percentage of votes represented by capital stock required to approve certain amendments to the Restated Certificate.
 These voting requirements will make it more difficult for stockholders to make changes in the Restated Certificate which would be designed to facilitate the exercise of control over New Gaylord.
 In addition, the requirement of approval by at least a 66 2/3% stockholder vote will enable the holders of a minority of the voting securities of New Gaylord to prevent the holders of a majority or more of such securities from amending such provisions.
-In addition, the Restated Certificate provides that the By-laws may only be amended by stockholders by the affirmative vote of 66 2/3% of New Gaylord's outstanding voting stock.
-After giving effect to the Distribution, the directors and executive officers of New Gaylord, together with the Voting Trust, will hold in the aggregate approximately 41.1% of the voting power of New Gaylord.
+After giving effect to the Distribution, the directors and executive officers of New Gaylord, together with the Voting Trust, will hold in the aggregate approximately 41.6% of the voting power of New Gaylord.
 See "SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT.'